IBM/cloud-enterprise-examples/iac/21-ocp-vcp-pwx/README.md

 ## Notes on Portworx setup

 Portworks requires workers in VPC that are 16cpu/64GB (or 32) so the bx2.16x64 profile Separate unformatted volumes need to be attached to the workers.
-Steps:
+The IAC code in this folder will create a VPC, OpenShift cluster and volumes that can me bound to the workers.
+These steps provide a fast path to manually completing the installation based on information from [Storing data with Portworx](https://cloud.ibm.com/docs/openshift?topic=openshift-portworx).

 https://cloud.ibm.com/docs/openshift?topic=openshift-portworx#create_block_storage

 for VPC this links to: https://cloud.ibm.com/docs/openshift?topic=openshift-portworx#create_block_storage
 steps:

+1. Log in to IBM Cloud CLI and set the target resource group to the group with your target cluster.
+Verify the cluster is present using `ibmcloud oc clusters`

+1. Unformatted block storage volumes will be created as part of the terraform code.
+Retrieve the ids with the `ibmcloud is volumes` command.

-1. determine the region and zone of the worker for storage: `ibmcloud oc worker ls --cluster <clustername>`
+1. Obtain the ids for each worker with: `ibmcloud oc workers list --cluster <clustername>`

-1. add a block storage volume with desired tier and capacity to the same zone as the worker: https://cloud.ibm.com/docs/vpc?topic=vpc-creating-block-storage .
-Do this for all workers
+1. Retrieve IAM token: `ibmcloud iam oauth-tokens`  set this to IAM_TOKEN, and set the CLUSTER environment variable to the cluster name and the RESOURCE_GROUP environment variable to the resource group id to save typing in later commands.

     ```text
-    ibmcloud is volume-create VOLUME_NAME PROFILE_NAME ZONE_NAME [--capacity CAPACITY] [--iops IOPS] [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME] [--json]

-    ibmcloud is volume-create timro-pwx-vol01 10iops-tier us-east-1 --capacity 200
-    ibmcloud is volume-create timro-pwx-vol02 10iops-tier us-east-1 --capacity 200
-    ibmcloud is volume-create timro-pwx-vol03 10iops-tier us-east-1 --capacity 200
+    IAM_TOKEN=$(ibmcloud iam oauth-tokens --output json | jq -r '.iam_token')
+    CLUSTER=clustername
+    RESOURCE_GROUP=$(ibmcloud target --output json | jq -r '.resource_group.guid')
     ```

-    > These volumes should be created if the terraform automation in this directory was used to create the cluster and the id's can be retreived with `ibmcloud is volumes`

-1. Retrieve IAM token: `ibmcloud iam oauth-tokens`  set this to IAM_TOKEN

-1. Using the id of the desired worker node and the storage volume, use CLI command to attach.
-(POST command in documentation throws an error):
+1. Using the id of the desired worker node and the storage volume, use CLI command to attach - template for command listed first followed by example invocations, edit these to match your volume and worker id:

     ```text
      ibmcloud ks storage attachment create --cluster CLUSTER --volume VOLUME --worker WORKER

-     CLUSTER=timro-pwx-vpc-cluster
-     RESOURCE_GROUP=5831b69fab464da7a96f7b989dfdf32a

      ibmcloud ks storage attachment create --cluster $CLUSTER --volume r014-aef666d3-5072-4900-a1b2-23a69cb3f96b --worker kube-bvc11mbw0n2a9mccenlg-timropwxvpc-default-000002a7